Middle Son and 6th child

 His sense of humor was well known within the family and a trait that I am happy to have inherited, or at least, I am told that I have.

-While he retired, at a rather young age of 55, he decided to work for a car service (sort of a bus drivers holiday).
+While he retired, at the young age of 55, he decided to work for a car service (sort of a bus drivers holiday).
 Part of the car service business was driving children to their day nursery.
-Couple this with his love of driving and love of children, he came up with stories about The Butter Brothers.
+Couple this with his love of driving and love of children, he made up with stories about The Butter Brothers.
 The Butter Brothers were based on his brothers; Jesse and Oscar.

 So without formal training, just being a dad and loving children, he came up with the following that I invite you to listen to.